aheze/ProgressGif/README.md

 Don't forget to add your profile pic inside `Contributing.xcassets`!

 If you have any questions, feel free to open an issue, or leave a comment somewhere!

-#### Development (Clone into Xcode)
-1. Open Xcode's "Welcome to Xcode" screen (Window → Welcome to Xcode)
-2. Click "Clone an existing project"
-3. Enter the repository URL into the text field, then press "clone" (just stay on the `main` branch)
-4. Open the terminal, and navigate to the project directory, where the `.xcodeproj` file is
-5. If you haven't already, download [CocoaPods](https://cocoapods.org/) by typing in `sudo gem install cocoapods` in the terminal
-6. Type `pod install` to install the dependencies
-7. Open the `.xcworkspace` file
-8. Make your changes in the `.xcworkspace` file!

-*ProgressGif is inspired by this awesome [article](https://www.excelcampus.com/tips-shortcuts/add-progress-bar-to-gif/).*

----

 ### License
 ```